monkcs/Robotix/README.md

 Functionally
 ------------
-The pin classes gives you abillity to without low-level coding use and access following listed devices and protocol
+The pin classes gives you abillity to without low-level coding use and access following listed devices and protocol.
+If you want to implement a specific device please fill out a issue or make a pull request.
 #####Currently Robotix contains classes for following pintype:

 - [x] Digital pin (simply a switch true/false, or input true/false)